This section describes the user interface and how to work with documents.

-- Title - the title of the document.
+- Description - accessible, long-text description of the document.

 - Fps - the frame rate is only used as a guide for animations.
 It is not used in the final presentation when the document is viewed in a web browser.
 If you export the document as an animated GIF, MPEG-4 or image sequence, then the document frame rate can be used as the exported file's frame rate.

 - Time Display - the format to display times.
 The options are:

 - Seconds - times are displayed as mm:ss.nnn, where mm is minutes, ss is seconds and nnn is milliseconds.